 On November 7, 2023, FDA published a final order revoking the regulatory method for carbadox.
 At the same time, FDA published a Notice of Opportunity for Hearing (NOOH) on a proposal to withdraw approval of these NADAs because there is no longer an approved regulatory method to monitor the residue of carcinogenic concern in compliance with FDA’s regulations in 21 CFR part 500, subpart E. However, unless approval of the NADAs is withdrawn, these drugs remain available for sale and use in the United States.

 3. How does the FDA regulate carcinogenic animal drugs?

 Under the Delaney Clause in section 512 of the Federal Food, Drug, and Cosmetic Act (FD&C Act), the FDA cannot approve a new animal drug application if it “is found to induce cancer when ingested by man or animal….”
-An exception to this general rule, referred to as the DES Proviso, allows for the approval of a carcinogenic drug if the FDA finds that, under the approved conditions of use, the drug will not adversely affect treated animals and no residues of the drug will be found by an approved regulatory method in any edible tissues of or foods from the animal.
+An exception to this general rule, referred to as the Diethylstilbestrol "DES" Proviso, allows for the approval of a carcinogenic drug if the FDA finds that, under the approved conditions of use, the drug will not adversely affect treated animals and no residues of the drug will be found by an approved regulatory method in any edible tissues of or foods from the animal.
 All animal drugs must also meet the standards of the General Safety Clause in 512 of the FD&C Act, which requires the agency to find that the drug is safe for both the animal it is intended for and humans who consume food products derived from that animal.

-5. Why did CVM propose to revoke the approved regulatory method for carbadox?
+5. Why did CVM propose to revoke the approved method for carbadox?